softworkz/emby-wiki/Item-Information.md

 ### OfficialRating
 G, PG-13, R, TV-MA, etc.

-### OriginalRunTimeTicks
-Contains the runtime of the original work (Movie, Episode, etc).
-RunTimeTicks on the other hand is the runtime of the user's actual file.

 ### OverviewHtml
 An html version of the overview, possibly with links embedded.

-### IsOnTour
-This is for Artists and indicates if they are currently on tour.

 ### ParentIndexNumber
 Similiar to IndexNumber, this serves different purposes depending on the type of item.
 For episodes this is the season number.
 For audio files, this is the disc number.